aibenStunner/ppo-car-racing/README.md

 ### Safe behavior

 This is a behavior exhibited by the agent when it does not want to go out of the track while learning.
-It is efficient if the agent wants to only over all the track and doesn't care about time or speed.
+It is efficient if the agent wants to only cover all of the track and doesn't care about time or speed.

 <p align="center">
   <img src="https://github.com/aibenStunner/ppo-car-racing/assets/42221332/91a76d85-92ff-458a-a3d7-1d13142b6cee" />